Sixty second review

 The sixty second review (also known as a silent review or mental review) is a technique used by flight attendants during the critical phases of flight to focus and prepare them for a sudden emergency.

 Use

-How the silent review is performed varies according to different airlines, but the principles and the desired result are all the same.
+How the silent review is performed varies according to different airlines, but the principles and the desired result are the same throughout.
 Just prior to take off, and from gear down to landing, flight attendants will be in their jumpseats in a semi-brace position performing their silent review.
 This can either be a structured set of questions that they mentally go over, or a series of suggested questions that the attendant can think about as they observe the cabin.

 Structured silent reviews typically use mnemonics, one such being "OLDABC":